Perugia's Real Tables: Where Umbrian Grandmothers, Truffle Hunters, and Chocolate Makers Actually Eat

 Must-Try Dishes

 Strangozzi al Tartufo – These hand-rolled, irregularly shaped pasta strands represent Umbria's answer to Tuscany's pici.
 When dressed simply with butter and shaved black truffle, they deliver one of Italy's most memorable pasta experiences.
 The irregular texture catches every fragment of the earthy, aromatic fungus.
+A plate costs €14–18 in local trattorias, €22–28 at fine-dining spots.

 Porchetta – Perugia's version of this herb-stuffed roast pork is legendary throughout Italy.
 The preparation involves deboning a whole pig, seasoning the cavity generously with wild fennel, garlic, rosemary, and black pepper, then slow-roasting until the skin shatters like glass while the meat remains impossibly tender.
-You'll find it served from street food trucks and in fine dining establishments alike.
+The best versions come from portable forni (wood-fired ovens) at weekly markets, not restaurants.
+A stuffed torta al testo with porchetta costs €4–6.

 Torta al Testo – This unleavened flatbread cooked on a terracotta griddle (the "testo") dates back to Etruscan times.
 Split and stuffed with local prosciutto, pecorino cheese, or sautéed greens, it makes the perfect portable snack while exploring the steep streets of the centro storico.
+Look for stalls near Piazza IV Novembre on Saturday mornings.

 Umbricelli – Thicker than spaghetti but thinner than pici, these hand-rolled pasta strands traditionally accompany hearty meat sauces or the classic aglione (garlic and tomato) preparation found across the region.
+A bowl at a local osteria runs €9–12.

 Where to Eat: Restaurant Recommendations